mariababich/HappyFridge/README.md

 # HappyFridge
-Java backend for online store of healthy food.
+Java backend for online store of healthy food with simple rule-based recommendations.